 2. Improved Mood

-Studies have shown that even one hour of yoga can increase your body’s GABA levels.
+Studies from the National Library of Medicine have shown that even one hour of yoga can increase your body’s GABA levels.
 Higher GABA levels means your body will be better prepared to manage anxiety and depression.

 3. Lowered Levels of Anxiety